shigeooooooooooo/fabric-docs/docs/real-time-analytics/event-streams/process-events-using-event-processor-editor.md

 ms.search.form: product-kusto
 ---

-# Process event data with event processor editor
+# Process event data with event processing editor

-The event processor in a Lakehouse destination allows you to process your data before it's ingested into your lakehouse.
-The event processor editor is a no-code experience that allows you to drag and drop to design the event data processing logic.
+The event processing editor in a Lakehouse destination allows you to process your data before it's ingested into your lakehouse.
+The event processing editor is a no-code experience that allows you to drag and drop to design the event data processing logic.
 This article describes how to use the editor to design your processing logic.

 [!INCLUDE [preview-note](../../includes/preview-note.md)]